syin2013/RustLab/lab1/README.md

 ## Advice:
 - This exercise can be completed with sections Chapters 1-9 of [The Rust book](https://doc.rust-lang.org/book/).
 Though you could just use math to calculate all the results of this it's much more fun to over-engineer this!
 Try using structs, enums and options to represent the state of the game.
 For example, you could represent the forest as a struct, or a vector of a vector of enums.
 Feel free to really go crazy with this!
 - Here is the documentation for the rand crate you need to use: [docs.rs/rand](https://docs.rs/rand/latest/rand/).
-- There rules are not "rules" so much as "guidelines".
+- The "rules" are not "rules" so much as "guidelines".
 If you encounter a case that is ambiguous feel free to make up your own rule.
 - Ask other people for help and feedback

 ## Challenge mode: